Snazzah/slash-create/docs/examples/vercel.md

 Fill out the environment variables with the credentials from your application's page.
+- **Note:** Due to an update in the package's dependencies, the Install Command MUST be `yarn config set ignore-engines true && yarn install` to disable node version checking until Vercel updates to the newest Node version.

 Your interactions URL will be the domain of the deployment with `/api/interactions` appended to it.
 (Example: `https://slash-create.vercel.app`)

-> If the build fails, set the Install Command to `yarn install --network-concurrency 1` on Vercel.
+> If the build fails, set the Install Command to `yarn config set ignore-engines true && yarn install --network-concurrency 1` on Vercel.

 The [template](https://github.com/Snazzah/slash-create-vercel) will handle syncing to Discord after building.
 You can create a new repo from the template and deploy with Vercel with that repository.